 If your bag does not show up as expected, airlines will reimburse you for “reasonable expenses”.
 This is a term that’s kept deliberately vague, probably because if airlines stipulated a fixed amount, everyone would spend exactly that!
 It’s not an excuse to go on a shopping spree, but one replacement set of clothes, toiletries, and a charger would probably fall within the “reasonable” ambit.

-SingSaver Exclusive Promotion: Enjoy 40% off Single Trip plans and 20% off Annual Plans.
-In addition, receive up to S$38 via PayNow when you apply.
-Valid till 31 Aug 2022.
-T&Cs apply.
+SingSaver's Exclusive MSIG TravelEasy Insurance Promotion: Enjoy 40% off when you apply for Single Trips and 20% off for Annual Plan plus get up to $38 Grab Vouchers when you purchase now!
+Valid till 31 Sep 2023.
+T&Cs apply

 3. Know your rights